 Serve it with crusty bread and a side of tossed salad, and you have the ultimate comfort food.
 Thick, hearty and delicious, this ultimate baked potato soup is the best way to keep warm in chilly weather.
 Enjoy!

 - 1/2 cup Asiago cheese, grated

 - salt and pepper to taste

 - 1 cup sour cream

 - 1/2 cup green onions chopped

-In the pot, add onions to the rendered bacon fat and cook, stirring regularly, until limp.
-Transfer mixture onto the bowl of potatoes.
+- In the pot, add onions to the rendered bacon fat and cook, stirring regularly, until softened.
+Transfer mixture to the bowl of potatoes.